folio-org/mod-orders-storage/README.md

 Note: The priority for the parameters in the order Tenant Parameters > Command Line argument > Default value

+### Search and Filtering on APIs
+For the APIs below separate views are created to enable queries that contain fields from Composite Purchase Order.
+* /orders
+   A separate view is created with a metadata column that combines the Purchase order and PO Line JSONs against which queries are executed.
+   It returns the Purchase Order Collection results that match the query
+* /orders-storage/po-lines
+   A separate view is created with a metadata column that combines the Purchase order and PO Line JSONs against which queries are executed.
+   It returns the PO Line Collection results that match the query

 ## Additional information